GoogleCloudPlatform/professional-services/tools/quota-monitoring-alerting/python/README.md

   <img src="docs/utilization.png" align="center" />
 * Thresholds report should show the latest report on the dashboard.
   <img src="docs/threshold.png" align="center" />
-* If there are any quotas that are exceeding set threshold, you should have also recieved a notification as well.
+* If there are any quotas that are exceeding set threshold, you should have also received a notification as well.
   <img src="docs/alert.png" align="center" />